-This tutorial intends to show you to Remove Old Unused Kernels on AlmaLinux with DNF.
+This tutorial intends to show you how to Remove or Delete Old Unused Linux Kernels on AlmaLinux with DNF.
 The kernel is the bridge between software and hardware, and it is part of an operating system that interacts with the hardware.
 If you plan to remove a kernel from your server, it is recommended to keep your system updated and install the latest kernel version.

 To install and Upgrade your Kernel version on AlmaLinux servers, you can visit these guides:

 Now you can follow the steps below to display the current kernel version, list all kernels, and remove all old kernels on AlmaLinux.